feicong/ollvm-22/README.md

 # ollvm-22
 ollvm (obfuscator llvm) plugin ported to llvm 22.1.1. add bogus control flow, flattening, splitting, substitution to obfuscate your C/C++ code.

+this repo was created as part of the  `obsidian protector - x64 pe packer` project found [here](https://github.com/vertigo6622/obsidian-protector)

 # usage:

 **use with clang:**